realbigplugins/client-dash/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

+3. Configure settings by going to Settings - >Client Dash

 == Screenshots ==

 1. The wp-admin dashboard as seen by users with the Administrator role.
-The widgets and pages this plugin creates will be visible by anyone with the Author role and above.
+The widgets and pages this plugin creates will be visible by anyone with the Author role and above (Version 1.0).

 == Changelog ==